 Before going into the details of this block, we have to consider gain staging.
 Since this patch is based on patch mode, and we want to get a wide range of tones out of the same patch, we use gain staging to control different levels of distortion.
 I like to have four gain levels in a patch like this one: Clean, Drive, Overdrive, and Distortion.
 Each of these gain levels increases distortion and uses various tone controls to control the distortion voicing.

 - Overdrive: This adds the next level of distortion, usually for heavy blues leads.
 A distortion model is used for this additional distortion in order to control the voicing.
 Some treble cut will be needed at this distortion level to keep the tone aggressive, but still reasonably warm.
+This gain stage should clean up well when rolling back the guitar volume control.

 - Distortion: This is the most distorted tone in the patch and is used for heavier, closer to Metal leads.
 Again it uses a distortion model to control the distortion voicing.